alexvoronov/chalmers-thesis/README.md

 Thesis template for PhD/Lic thesis at Chalmers
 ----------------------------------------------

-This is a LaTeX template for a PhD/Lic thesis follows Chalmers [recommendations on thesis layout](https://www.chalmers.se/insidan/EN/education-research/doctoral-student/phd-degree-examination/layout-thesis).
+This is a LaTeX template for a PhD/Lic thesis follows Chalmers [recommendations on thesis layout](https://www.chalmers.se/insidan/EN/education-research/doctoral-student/handbook-for-doctoral8636/doctoral-thesis-defence/layout-thesis).

 A PhD thesis in Sweden is either a _monograph_, which is a coherent scientific work, or a _compilation_, which is a collection of papers tied together by a short summary (20-50 pages) called _kappa_.
-Advantage of a monograph is its coherence.
-Compilation, on the other hand, usually requires less work.
 This template shows how to typeset a compilation thesis.

 Files and folders